TheraForge/OTFCloudantStore/README.md

     let rightComponent = OTFCloudantQueryComponent.simpleComponent(field: “age”, comparisionOperator: .in, value: [15,20,30])
     let combinedQuery = OTFCloudantCombinationQueryComponent.combinedQueryComponent(leftComponent: leftComponent, combinationSelector: .and, rightComponent: rightComponent)
 ```
-`leftComponent`: type OTFCloudantQueryComponent, which is presenting for the first condition check.
+`leftComponent`: type OTFCloudantQueryComponent, which represents the first condition check.

 `rightComponent`: type OTFCloudantQueryComponent, which is presenting for the second condition check.

-`combinationSelector`: type OTFCloudantCombinationSelector which is use to combine two queries (and / or).
+`combinationSelector`: type OTFCloudantCombinationSelector which is used to combine two queries (and/or).

 ##### OTFCloudantComplexQueryComponent
 This query component builds a complex query from two  `OTFCloudantCombinationQueryComponents`.